-I am a Lecturer in International Relations at the University of Glasgow.
+I am the Deputy Head of Politics and International Relations at the University of Glasgow.
 In my research I focus on three main areas.

 Second, I’ve extended this interest in energy security to Brexit.
 I am currently working on a Carnegie Trust funded project with Dr John Connolly examining whether and how the institutional and operational arrangements for preventing and managing crises will need to be adapted when the UK leaves the EU.
 My contribution to the project is to examine the arrangements for managing gas supply disruptions as well as the future UK-EU relationship in this area.

-Third, I have an interest in EU policymaking.
-Most of this work has focused on examining the links between interest group preferences and the different stages of the policy process - formation, decision, transposition and compliance.
+Third, I have an overarching interest in the dynamics of EU policymaking.
+Most of my research in this area has focused on examining the links between interest group preferences and the different stages of the policy process - formation, decision, transposition and compliance.